 As the COVID-19 pandemic drags on and on, the need (or want) to fly to your destination may be becoming more and more likely for you.
-You know driving is probably the safer option, but it's just not always realistic.

 There's no getting around the fact that any upcoming air travel will bring you into close contact with many other people and a variety of commonly touched surfaces — both in the airport and on the plane.
-And with what we know about this new coronavirus — such as the fact that someone can be sick and not even know it — getting on an airplane can be pretty nerve-wracking these days.
+And with what we know about COVID-19 — such as the fact that someone can be sick and not even know it — getting on an airplane can be pretty nerve-wracking these days.